FZJ-IEK3-VSA/FINE/docs/source/gettingStartedDoc.rst

 **Python installation**

-FINE runs on Python 3 platforms (i.e. Anaconda).
-Currently, it is advised not to use a Python version exceeding Python 3.6.
+FINE runs on Python 3 platforms (e.g. Anaconda).
 Note: When installing the Python platform Anaconda the options

     $ Add Anaconda to the system PATH environment variable